-Save where specified herein, the redemption notice will be irrevocable upon receipt by the Administrator and must be given in writing and received by the Administrator by 1:00 pm (Irish time) on the relevant Dealing Day (the "Redemption Dealing Deadline").
-Any amendments to a Shareholder's registration details or payment instructions will only be effected on receipt of original documentation.
+Save where specified herein, the redemption notice will be irrevocable upon receipt by the Administrator and must be given in writing and received by the Administrator by 1.00 pm (Irish time) on the relevant Dealing Day (the "Dealing Deadline").

 No redemption payments will be made until the original subscription documentation required by the Company has been received by the Administrator (including any documents in connection with antimoney laundering procedures) and the anti-money laundering procedures have been completed.
-Requests received after the Redemption Dealing Deadline on a Dealing Day shall be processed as at the next Dealing Day.
+Requests received after the Dealing Deadline on a Dealing Day shall be processed as at the next Dealing Day.
 All requests for redemption must be endorsed by the record owner(s) exactly as the Shares are registered.
 In addition, in some cases the Administrator may require the furnishing of additional documents such as where the Shares are registered in the name of a corporation, partnership or fiduciary.